Orchestrator

 The RBAC policies for RHDH Orchestrator plugins v1.7 are listed here

-The Orchestrator runtime/deployment is reliant on OpenShift Serverless Logic operator
+The Orchestrator runtime/deployment is reliant on OpenShift Serverless Logic operator.

 OpenShift Serverless Logic operator resource requirements are described OpenShift Serverless Logic Installation Requirements.
 This is mainly for local environment settings.